oddz/dh150-audrey/assignment4/README.md

 Users can add tasks, events, or other information onto their chosen platform basically anywhere.
 With a physical method, they can do so as long as they have some sort of paper and writing utensil on hand.
 With a digital method, users can simply log onto their device and add or remove information wherever they'd like.

 #### What would the users do to complete that activity?
-In order to add information onto their chosen platofmr, users would either have to physically record information, or enter it into some sort of application  to eventually check it off.
+In order to add information onto their chosen platform, users would either have to physically record information, or enter it into some sort of application  to eventually check it off.

 ## Research Methods